When will Bloodborne 2 be released?

 The question of a release date is somewhat moot as the existence of Bloodborne 2 is yet to be confirmed by From Software.

-While it may seem futile to speculate about a game that hasn’t been confirmed, it’s worth noting that a 29-second teaser from The Game Awards 2017 (seen above) seems to suggest that Bloodborne 2 is in development.
+While it may seem futile to speculate about a game that hasn’t been confirmed, it’s worth noting that a 29-second teaser from The Game Awards 2017 (where we also saw Bayonetta 3) seems to suggest that Bloodborne 2 is in development.
 It may be short and relatively vague, but it’s more than enough to get fans of the series hopeful that a full announcement will happen in early 2018.

 The teaser comes almost a year after From Software producers Teruyuki Toriyama and Masaaki Yamagiwa confirmed to Japanese media that the company is working on an “existing IP” – could it be Bloodborne 2?
 We don’t have long until we find out.